buosseph/rasp/readme.md

 ### Future Additions
 Features and components I'd like to add in the future.

+- Add other biquad transposed direct-form 2
+  - Current `Biquad` is of direct-from 1
+    - Which is better for fixed point impls due to no possibility of overflow
+  - Transposed direct-form 2
+    - Better for floating point impls due to less memory
+    - Does allow overflow, but that's mitigated by the use of floating point types
+    - Transposed is more suited for floating point because it reduces the difference intermediate sums, which results in more accurate calculations
+      - `out = in * b0 + z1; z1 = in * b1 + z2 - a1 * out; z2 = in * b2 - a2 * out;`
+  - Because this crate uses floating point input, should both forms be included or just the more appropriate form?
+  - Either way, update `rbj` filters to use transposed direct-form 2
 - `AllpassDelay`, an all-pass interpolating delay-line (see `stk::DelayA`)
 - More filters (Based on DSPFilters by vinniefalco, all optional)
   - `filter::butterworth`